What Is a Property Management Dashboard? Top 5 Tools

 Managing a single rental might not require advanced tools, but once you’re handling a large portfolio, manual spreadsheets and endless emails won’t cut it.

-Let's look at the most valuable ways a property management dashboard supports property management companies.
+Here are the most valuable ways a property management dashboard supports property management companies.

 Resident Analytics

 A management dashboard shows who is living in each unit, how long they’ve stayed, and when their leases expire.
-Managers can view occupancy rates across the entire portfolio and identify properties with high turnover.

 Some dashboards even calculate resident lifetime value, making it easier to see which properties bring long-term stability.